robinmoisson/staticrypt/README.md

 Simple answer: your file content has been encrypted with AES-256 (CBC), a popular and strong encryption algorithm, you can now upload it in any public place and no-one will be able to read it without the password.
 So yes, if you used a good password it should be pretty secure.

 That being said, actual security always depends on a number of factors and on the threat model you want to protect against.
-Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.
-You can read a discussion on CBC mode and how appropriate it is in the context of StatiCrypt in #19.
+Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual password**.
+You can read a discussion on CBC mode and how appropriate it is in the context of StatiCrypt in [#19](https://github.com/robinmoisson/staticrypt/issues/19).

-**Disclaimer:** I am not a cryptographer, and though the concept is simple and I try my best to implement it correctly it is easy to unknowingly weaken cryptography in subtle ways.
-Adjust accordingly: if you are an at-risk activist or have sensitive crypto data to protect, you might want to use something else.
+**Also, disclaimer:** I am not a cryptographer - the concept is simple and I try my best to implement it correctly but please adjust accordingly: if you are an at-risk activist or have sensitive crypto data to protect, you might want to use something else.

 ### Can I customize the password prompt?